NeuroSimo/neurosimo/README.md

 ## License

 This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.

-The example scripts in the `project_template` directory are independent works designed to run on the NeuroSimo engine.
-Each script may have its own licensing terms, as specified in the respective file headers or accompanying documentation.
-If no specific licensing terms are stated, the scripts default to the project's GPL v3 license.

 ## References